If you are experiencing domestic abuse, please know that you are not alone.

 - Access to a safe house or refuge

 What is domestic abuse?

 Domestic abuse is not a rare occurrence.
-Research shows that in the year ending March 2019, an estimated 2.4 million adults aged 16 to 74 years experienced domestic abuse in the last year (1.6 million women and 786,000 men).1 Two women a week are killed by a current or former partner in England and Wales alone2 and this figured has remained unchanged for many years.
-Domestic abuse has an enormous effect on children and we know that 130,000 children live in homes where there is high-risk domestic abuse.3
+Research shows that in the year ending March 2019, an estimated 2.4 million adults aged 16 to 74 years experienced domestic abuse in the last year (1.6 million women and 786,000 men).1 Two women a week are killed by a current or former partner in England and Wales alone2, and this figure has remained unchanged for many years.
+Domestic abuse has an enormous effect on children, and we know that 130,000 children live in homes where there is high-risk domestic abuse.3

 Domestic abuse is all about one person having power and control over another.
 Here are some examples of abusive behaviour: